John Morris (pitcher)

-John Wallace Morris (born August 23, 1941) is an American former Major League Baseball pitcher.
+John Wallace Morris (August 23, 1941 – October 15, 2025) was an American Major League Baseball pitcher.
 A left-hander, he appeared in 132 games played, all but ten as a relief pitcher, during all or parts of eight seasons between 1966 and 1974 for the Philadelphia Phillies, Baltimore Orioles, Seattle Pilots / Milwaukee Brewers and San Francisco Giants.
 He batted right-handed and was listed as 6 ft 2 in tall and 195 lb.